 Sean Williams was born in the dry, flat lands of South Australia, where he still lives with his wife and family and a pet plastic fish.
 He has been called many things in his time, including (somewhat ostentatiously) “the premier Australian speculative fiction writer of the age” (Aurealis), the “Emperor of Sci-Fi” (Adelaide Advertiser), the “Lord of the Genre” (Perth Writers’ Festival), and the “King of Chameleons” (Australian Book Review) for the diversity of his output.
-That output includes over forty novels for readers all ages, ninety short stories across numerous genres, the odd published poem, and even a sci-fi musical.
+That output includes over forty novels for readers all ages, nearly one hundred short stories across numerous genres, the odd published poem, and even a sci-fi musical.
 He also likes making up new words.
 He is a multiple recipient of the Aurealis and Ditmar Awards categories and has been nominated for the Philip K. Dick Award, the Seiun Award, and the William Atheling Jr. Award for criticism.
 He received the “SA Great” Literature Award in 2000 and the Peter McNamara Award for contributions to Australian speculative fiction in 2008.
 His latest series are Troubletwisters, a fantasy for middle grade readers co-written with Garth Nix, and Twinmaker, a near-future thriller for young adults (and old adults too).
 Over twenty-five bonus short stories set in the Twinmaker universe are available online here.
 Sean and Garth also recently co-authored the third novel in the New York Times bestselling Spirit Animals series, Blood Ties.